-At Kingsmead School students start their KS4 courses in Year 9.
-The majority of students follow GCSE courses working towards Core and Additional Science or Triple Science; Biology, Chemistry and Physics.
-A small number of students will complete Entry Level Science and then GCSE Core Science.
+At Kingsmead School students start their KS4 courses at the beginning of Year 9.
+All students follow GCSE courses working towards Combined Science (2 GCSEs) or Separate Science GCSEs in Biology, Chemistry and Physics.
+A small number of students will complete Entry Level Science and then Combined Science GCSEs.
 To find out more about these courses please follow the links.
 All our courses encourage students to develop their practical skills with hands-on work which helps make the subject come alive in the classroom.

 At Kingsmead School GCSE Biology gives students the chance to gain a good understanding of; Human Biology, Organisms, Evolution and the Environment.

-The course integrates the principles of 'How Science Works' throughout the units and in the controlled assessment.
+The course integrates the principles of 'How Science Works' throughout the units with a number of required practical activities.
 The course helps put Biology in the context of students' everyday lives with topics ranging from 'Keeping Healthy' to 'Humans and their Environment'.

-The specification is based on a series of topics related relevant to students and to the living world.
-It is designed to help them understand how Science can be used to explain the World in which they live and the impact humans have.
+The specification is based on a series of topics relevant to students and to the living world.
+It is designed to help them understand how Science can be used to explain the world in which they live and the impact humans have.

-It is suitable for students of all abilities, whether they intend further study in Biology or not.
-It is excellent preparation for AS and A2 Biology.
-It can open the doors to future careers in Medicine and the Life Sciences.
+It is suitable for students of all abilities, whether they intend to study Biology further or not.
+If the course has been studied to a higher level it is excellent preparation for A level Biology.
+It can also open the doors to future careers in Medicine and the Life Sciences.

 At Kingsmead School GCSE Chemistry gives students the opportunity to gain a good understanding of: the nature of substances and how they react together; how Chemistry is used in business and industry; how our use of raw materials in fuels and manufacturing can affect the global and local environment.

-The course is designed to help students understand how to formulate a scientific approach to understanding and explaining the world, and solving problems.
+The course is designed to help students understand how to formulate a scientific approach to understanding and explaining the world around them, and solving problems.
 This means that the 'How Science Works' approach is integrated throughout the course.